 Lotus Pond is a 6.6 mile lightly trafficked loop trail located near Virginia Beach, Virginia that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

-Loop paddle along the creeks and canals at the north end of Back Bay Putting in at Lotus Pond park, you will have to carefully navigate the thick lotus field in all but the middle of winter.
+Loop paddle along the creeks and canals at the north end of Back Bay Putting in at Lotus Pond Park you will have to carefully navigate the thick lotus field in all but the middle of winter.
 It thins out a hundred yards south of the park and the rest of the paddle is among natural run-off wetlands and man made canals, save for a short bit that's Back Bay proper.
 Plenty of waterfowl and aquatic mammals are always around as this is part of the National Wildlife Preserve, Back Bay watershed.
-The only gotcha with this loop is the take out, which is a small, muddy area on the north side of Sandbridge Rd - you will get your feet muddy here.
+The only challange with this loop is the take out, which is a small, muddy area on the north side of Sandbridge Rd - you will get your feet muddy here.
 Then you will have to portage across Sandbridge Road which is very busy in the summer months.

 Beautiful and calm place to Kayak.
 With all of the fish jumping, it would have been a great place to throw a line in too.